Are emotions and feelings the same thing?

-Sometimes our feelings can be upsetting, scary or confusing – especially if you’re not sure why you feel the way you do.
+Sometimes our feelings can be upsetting, scary or confusing – especially if we're not sure why we feel the way we do.

 Whatever you're feeling right now, we're here to help.

 Don't run or hide from emotions: acknowledge and accept them.
 The more often you do this, the more comfortable you will feel with dealing with them.

 Feelings can be hard to make sense of.
 You might be having new feelings you don't understand, like: